ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/guides/playground/index.md

 ## Displaying

-To display the created playground on the page, you must use the `playground` method from `NgDocActions`, passing the key of your playground to it as follows
+To display the created playground on the page, you should use the `playground` method from `NgDocActions`, passing the key of your playground to it as follows

 ```twig